HPCE/hpce-2018-cw1/readme.md

 encountered in the in-lecture demo:

 - Compilation errors : usually due to a missing `#include`, or due to the TBB files not being on the include path.
+You may also see problems due to [the argument types for `parallel_for`](https://github.com/HPCE/hpce-2017-cw1/issues/35).

 - Linker errors : this is because the TBB library needs to be linked into the executable.